c-mandal/c-mandal.github.io/index.md

 layout: default
 ---
 ## Hello!
-I'm a third year majoring in Computer Science in the College of Letters & Science at UC Berkeley.
+I'm a third year majoring in Computer Science at UC Berkeley.
 I'm also pursuing the [Berkeley Certificate in Design Innovation](https://bcdi.berkeley.edu) and plan to graduate in Spring 2022.

 I'm interested in **backend engineering**, **data science**, **natural language processing**, and **user interface design**.
 I'm currently a software engineering intern at Apple.
 [Learn more about my technical experience.](./#experience)